thebigfilecom/thebigfile-com-dev/submodules/internetidentity/docs/ii-spec.md

 On the flip side, implementing `canister_inspect_message` adds code, and thus a risk for bugs.
 In particular it increases the risk that some engineer might wrongly assume that the authentication check in `canister_inspect_message` is sufficient and will not do it again in the actual method, which could lead to a serious bug.

-Therefore the Internet Identity Canister intentionally does not implement `canister_inspect_message`.
+Therefore the Internet Identity Cube intentionally does not implement `canister_inspect_message`.

 ### Internal data model and data structures used